 Severe weather can mean a thunderstorm that causes hail damage and the need for tree removal or a natural disaster like a tornado or hurricane.
-No matter the kind of severe storm, buildings and businesses across the region will require disaster recovery services to get back on track.
+No matter the kind of severe storm, properties across the region will require disaster recovery services to get back on track.
 With offices nationwide, ATI’s emergency response team has the necessary resources, manpower, and equipment to mobilize quickly.

 The most common repair needed after severe weather is water damage recovery and building repair.
-Water from flooding and torrential rain coming in through a compromised roof or otherwise damaged building envelope needs to be mitigated immediately to prevent secondary problems like mold growth and structural issues.
-Water removal is usually the first critical step in hurricane recovery and returning your business to pre-loss condition.
-No matter what Mother Nature has done to your commercial property, ATI can help navigate every aspect of stabilization, from insurance claims to recovery and repair services.
+Water from flooding and torrential rain coming in through a compromised roof or otherwise damaged exterior of a building needs to be mitigated immediately to prevent secondary problems like mold growth and structural issues.
+Water removal is usually the first critical step in hurricane recovery and returning your property to pre-loss condition.
+No matter what Mother Nature has done to your property, ATI can help navigate every aspect of stabilization, from insurance claims to recovery and repair services.

 Water extraction removes property water intrusion and reduces drying time.
 Powerful sump pumps and truck-mounted vacuum units are used for quick, effective water removal.
 Other methods used include stopping the source of excessive flow of water, draining water, removal of non-visible water, drying the grounds, and dehumidifying the entire area.